intel/media-delivery/README.rst

 "CDN" sample can be further scaled.
 For example, transcoding requests might be served by the dedicated system where server similar to socat one is running.
-Furthermore, each transcoding might be done on the dedicated GPU-capbale system (a node).
+Furthermore, each transcoding might be done on the dedicated GPU-capable system (a node).
 Typically, such tools like kafka and zookeeper are being used to manage these many nodes and orchestration server.
 This sample however intentionally avoids scaling examples and focuses on streaming configuration basics and key aspects